-- Press esc to return to Setup Menu. - Press VIEW: You will see the message "Implementing New Setup" if you changed any of the configurations. - Use the right arrow to toggle to "New Data" and press enter. - Any of the four lines (use up and down arrows) can be toggled between I1I (channel 1), I2I (channel 2), the current date and time, and how much memory has been used.
-Both the UW and Ambient sensors can be viewed at once by setting line 1 to I1I and line 2 to I2I.
-(In the code I1I and I2I, the first" I" signifies a current channel, the number signifies the channel used, and the second "T" signifies that the averaging of the data is set to 1 second). - 2.
-Collect the PAR profile data in a covered incubation hole (use a tarp).
+- Press esc to return to Setup Menu. - Press VIEW: You will see the message "Implementing New Setup" if you changed any of the configurations. - Use the right arrow to toggle to "New Data" and press enter. - Any of the four lines (use up and down arrows) can be toggled between III (channel 1), I2I (channel 2), the current date and time, and how much memory has been used.
+Both the UW and Ambient sensors can be viewed at once by setting line 1 to III and line 2 to I2I.

+(In the code III and I2I, the first" I" signifies a current channel, the number signifies the channel used, and the second "I" signifies an instantaneous value updated at the length of time it was set to (1 sec)).

+- 2. Collect the PAR profile data in a covered incubation hole (use a tarp).
 Situate the incident surface PAR sensor nearby on a level surface, and lower the wet sensor frame into the water.
 Collect PAR data on 0.5 m increments beginning at just under the surface of the water in the ice hole and continue until the underwater PAR = 0.
-Once the underwater sensor stabilizes, record both the underwater and incident PAR values. - Note: Always record the time of day and ambient weather conditions (i.e., cloud cover, sunshine, etc.) when profile is collected.
+Once the underwater sensor stabilizes, record both the underwater and incident PAR values. - Note: Always record the time of day, any snow present on the ice cover, and ambient weather conditions (i.e., cloud cover, sunshine, etc.) when profile is collected.